Last Updated on

 As you can see, on a lower priced flip, the costs can easily be over $40,000.
 The costs could be much higher for a house that needs more repairs or is more expensive.
 For a flip that costs $200,000, these could be the costs:

 Financing costs: $14,000

 Carrying costs: $5,000

 Selling costs: $22,000

 The costs on the $200,000 flip would be around $70,000 to $80,000.
 On a more expensive house, all the costs are higher because property taxes are higher, selling costs are higher, the repairs usually cost more, and financing costs are more.
-The average flip profit could be around $30,000 for a cheaper house or negative for a more expensive house using the $66,000 gross figure for flipping profit.
+The average flip profit could be around $30,000 for a cheaper house or much more for a more expensive home.
+However, the flip profit would actually be negative for a more expensive house if the gross profit was only $66,000.

 We also need to consider that many of these sales could be regular homeowners or even wholesalers.
 Wholesalers will buy and sell houses to other investors very quickly without making repairs.
 It is very likely the average gross profit on a house flip is much more than $66,000 once we take out the wholesale and homeowner deals that are not really flips.
 If we could get the data for houses that sold from 1 month to a year after the sale, that would eliminate most wholesale deals.
 If we could get data for only non-owner occupied deals, that would help even more.
 Finally, if we knew the average price of the properties, we could more accurately figure the costs as well.
 I sent an email to Attom Data Solutions to see if they were interested in helping me configure a better average flip number.

 Is the average profit on a flip really $66,000?